Ribston Pippin

 'Ribston Pippin' is a triploid cultivar of apples, also known by other names including 'Essex Pippin', 'Beautiful Pippin', 'Formosa', 'Glory of York', 'Ribstone', 'Rockhill's Russet', 'Travers', and 'Travers's Reinette'.

 Origin

 This apple was grown in 1708 from one of three apple pips sent from Normandy to Sir Henry Goodricke of Ribston Hall at Little Ribston near Knaresborough, Yorkshire; the original trunk did not die until 1835.
 It then sent up a new shoot and, on the same root, lived until 1928.

-The 'Ribston Pippin' is one of the possible parents of 'Cox's Orange Pippin'.

 Description

 The apple skin is a yellow, flushed orange, streaked red with russet at the base and apex.
 The yellow flesh is firm, fine-grained, and sweet with a pear taste.
 Irregularly shaped and sometimes lopsided, the apple is usually round to conical in shape and flattened at the base with distinct ribbing.
 Weather conditions during ripening cause a marbling or water coring of the flesh, and in very hot weather, the fruit will ripen prematurely.